 I saved this point for last because it’s costly and as explained above, there’s a lot you can do short of window replacement to reduce or eliminate condensation inside windows.
 However, truth be told, the worst windows condensation problems are caused by poorly insulated window glass.
 Windows that are single pane, many older metal windows or those that are thermal pane where the insulating seal has been lost (these often also appear as foggy) are ripe for a condensation issue.

 As we discussed earlier, just like condensation forms on a glass of ice-cold lemonade during a hot summer day, warm moist air that strikes a cold window surface will release that same moisture and turn into a drippy, leaky mold-forming mess in your home.
 By replacing inefficient, drafty and cold windows with new Energy Star rated units, you’ll find that condensation will be a rare occurrence, especially if you also tackle some of the steps outlined above.

 To reduce costs, consider replacing windows on the colder north side of your home first, followed by the east, west and south.
 By spreading the job over multiple seasons, you’ll be replacing those windows must likely to form condensation first, and then completing the job in year 2, 3 or even 4.

 Stopping condensation inside windows is far easier to do if you understand the basic causes and cures.
-By reducing moisture at its source, adding mechanical ventilation like EZ Breathe, as well as improved bath, kitchen and attic ventilation, and by replacing old, outdated windows, you’ll be able to enjoy a dry, healthy and comfortable indoor environment.
+By reducing moisture at its source, adding mechanical ventilation, as well as improved bath, kitchen and attic ventilation, and by replacing old, outdated windows, you’ll be able to enjoy a dry, healthy and comfortable indoor environment.